 LHBfication, indeed!
 Good but can it be done in a jiffy?

 LHB coaches are inherently much safer than their ICF type counterparts.
-This fact is established beyond debate, mainly due to the anti-climbing feature and the Tight-lock coupler provided in the former.
+This fact is established beyond debate, mainly due to the anti-climbing feature in the Tight-lock couplers provided in them due to which coaches may scatter on the ground instead of mounting over each other, stronger construct of the car body which prevents tear and crumple and robust bogie and car body integrity.
 However, they come with their own set of quirks that Indian Railways (IR) has been grappling with for two decades.
 For example, jerks at the time of acceleration and braking and wheel shelling.
 Think of it like trading a vintage car's charm for a sleek, modern ride that is just as likely to give you whiplash when you are sound asleep.

 In the cacophony following the Kanchenjunga train mishap, one of the loudest questions has been about the absence of LHB coaches in the express train's rake.
 Normally, I would not touch this topic with a ten-foot pole because of a classic déjà vu; it has been written, and correctly so, more times than a Bollywood star's secret wedding.
 But then I stumbled upon this gem from India Today, which is either poorly researched or a masterclass in how not to write an article: